dbca-wa/drake-odkc-turtles/inst/README.md

 ## Currency
 The contents of this folder are replaced after each data import to WAStD.
-Contact Florian.Mayer@dbca.wa.gov.au for any further questions.
+Contact the data custodian for any further questions.